Uber's robot cars move in, and the homeless must move along

 To Dodge's knowledge, his department wasn't contacted by Uber about Lower Perry.
 The San Francisco Police Department and the Department of Public Works also said they have no record of being contacted by the company regarding the Lower Perry camp.

-A representative for the city's non-emergency call number 311 said his office received a call about the encampment from Regional Protection Agency in mid-October.
-Businesses that want to move homeless camps will often call 311, as well as the police and DPW.
+A representative for the city's nonemergency call number 311 said his office received a call about the encampment from Regional Protection Agency in mid-October.
+And, according to Uber, the security agency also reached out to the city's police and Homeless Outreach Team.
+Businesses that want to move homeless camps will often call 311, as well as the police, SF HOT and DPW.

 A man who works at a nearby business, and asked not to be identified, said he watched the dismantling of Lower Perry.
 He saw U-Haul trucks out back and private security guards who had been stationed at Uber's facility loading up trucks with the homeless people's stuff.
 Once they'd finished, he spoke with one of the guards.